zelinsky/CTF-Course/GettingStarted.md

 - Congrats!
 Let's move to step 2.

 #### Installing Kali Linux
 - Download this [Kali Linux VM](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/).
-I would choose the 64 bit version
+I would choose the 64 bit version.
+- Once downloaded, extract the zip file into a folder.
+Keep track of where you extracted it to.
 - Launch VMWare Workstation or Fusion.
+- Click Open Virtual Machine
+- Find the folder you extracted, open it and click the VM file inside.
+- If a something pops up, click "I Copied it"
+- Click the first line inside the terminal
+- login as "root" and the password is "toor"
+- Congrats!
+You have your own Kali Linux VM!

+#### Installing pwntools on your Linux Machine